Constitution of the Student Government Association

 E.) Shall oversee group fundraising approval.

 Section 5.
 Parliamentarian

 A.) As the interpreter of the Constitution, he or she has the final word as to whether any act of the Executive Board or Senate is Constitutional.

 B.) Is responsible for running any and all campus-wide elections.

 C.) Is chair of the Election Committee.

 D.) Shall facilitate Senate meetings in the event the President and Vice-President are absent.

 B.) Confer with student leaders to coordinate and plan activities to enhance the inclusiveness atmosphere at Shepherd University.

-E.) Ensure adequate representation from the many populations of Shepherd University.
+C.) Encourage participation from all students in campus activities and support representation from the many populations of Shepherd University.

-More information may be requested at the discretion of the Executive Board Student Government
+More information may be requested at the discretion of the Executive Board Student Government.